Emily Ratajkowski Goes Braless In Tiny White Crop Tank & Cowprint Pants

 Emily Ratajkowski has been busy sharing several Instagram Stories, as she appeared to embark on an adventure aboard a private plane.
 But before she took off on the flight, she shared a snap of herself in a braless outfit.

 The outfit consisted of a white crop tank and cow-print pants.
 She also sported a matching jacket, and tagged the brand in the post.
 The model completed her look with a black hat and white sneakers.
 In the shot, Emrata stood facing the camera, while placing both of her hands on the top of her head.
-Behind her, you could spot colorful houses as she stood on a stone sidewalk.
+Behind her, fans could spot colorful houses as she stood on a stone sidewalk.

 Ratajkowski followed this photo with shots of her posing next to a private plane.
-She wore a completely different outfit this time, which consisted of a soft v-neck tank top and high waisted jeans.
+She wore a completely different outfit this time, which consisted of a soft V-neck tank top and high-waisted jeans.
 She accessorized with a maroon belt with gold hardware, and slung a black purse over her left shoulder.
 She smiled with her lips closed, and popped her right foot.

-The model also shared a selfie from the plane, which revealed her makeup was natural-looking.
-She also gave her famous pout, and rocked dark mascara but seemingly not much else.
+The model also shared a selfie from the plane, which revealed that her makeup was natural-looking.
+She also gave her famous pout, and rocked dark mascara, but seemingly not much else.
 She wore her hair down in a middle part.

 With that being said, the brand of clothing that Emily wore in the braless post was Miaou.
 And they shared a couple of photos of the model several days ago.
-The photos showed Emily taking a couple of selfies, as she rocked the cowprint outfit sans jacket.
+The photos showed Emily taking a couple of selfies, as she rocked the cow-print outfit sans jacket.

 Emily was spotted outdoors, and stood on a red, rocky riverbank.
 The river was visible to her right, along with tall, green grass on the other side of the water.